 - Area of Interest (AIML operation for the UEs in the area of interest).

 - Minimum number of UEs needed for FL operation.

+Additional input parameters for the Nnef_AIMLAssistanceInfo_Subscribe service operation can be as below:

+- Notification Target Address (+ Notification Correlation ID), when the AI/ML Application Server subscribe to AIML NF/NEF.

+- Reporting Parameters (e.g periodic reporting, Reporting Thresholds (QoS References or QoS requirements))

 2. If the request from AI/ML Application Server is authorized, AIML NF/NEF determines whether the UEs provided by AI/ML Application Server are authorized by 5GC to support AIML operations from UDM, which is stored in the UE subscription information, by invoking Nudm_SDM_Get service operation.
 After successful response is received, the AIML NF/NEF may subscribe to be notified of the Subscription data modification using Nudm_SDM_Subscribe.